[Editor’s note: This story was previously published in January 2019. It has since been updated and republished.]

 Either way, the market and analysts may be underestimating the true potential of Prospect.
 The company has met or topped earnings estimates in each of its past five quarters.
 Between that and its trailing dividend yield of 11.02%, PSEC may be a smart risk to take.

 Solar Senior Capital (SUNS)

 Don’t let the name fool you.
 Solar Senior Capital (NASDAQ:SUNS) doesn’t specialize in providing capital to the solar power industry.
 It is another business development company, and like Prospect and Capitala, it’s highly diversified in terms of industry exposure.

 There is a noteworthy difference between Solar Senior Capital and its BDC peers, however.
 The organization focuses primarily on senior secured loans of privately owned middle-market companies, which better positions it to, if nothing else, preserve capital.

 The trade-off for safety is yield.
-Solar Senior is only paying out 8.9% of the stock’s current price as an annualized dividend.
-It’s been paying it, and adding to it, faithfully since 2011 though.
+Solar Senior is only paying out 8.63% of the stock’s current price as an annualized dividend.
+And it’s been paying it, and adding to it, faithfully since 2011.

 Gladstone Investment (GAIN)

 Gladstone Investment (NASDAQ:GAIN) is a business development company, but unlike most other BDCs (and unlike any other monthly dividend stocks being discussed within this list).
 Whereas most of these investment companies seek to make loans, Gladstone is ultimately aiming to acquire smaller but mature companies.